 The arrangement has worked well as total public debt went down from 140% of GDP in 1993 to 88% in 2007.
 Since the crisis started, however, deficits have grown again and the overall debt is expected to reach 104% in 2011.
-Figure 6 shows that the relapse is mostly occurring at the federal level, even though slippages occur across the board.
+Figure 5 shows that the relapse is mostly occurring at the federal level, even though slippages occur across the board.
 This reflects the working of the automatic stabilizers but also the need for the federal authorities to recapitalize banks to the tune of 6% of GDP.
-More worrisome is the recent deterioration.
-It may be the consequence of an on going and protracted political crisis that has left the country for months running with interim governments.
-It may also be a consequence of the common pool inherent to the overlapping of the federal system.
-This system gives rise to a severe vertical imbalance, whereby spending powers are extensively devolved, whereas tax policy and collection remain in federal hands.
-This leads to massive implicit transfers to the Walloon and undermines accountability at the regional level.
+The recent deterioration may also be the consequence of an on going and protracted political crisis that has left the country for months running with interim governments.

-Figure 6.
+Figure 5.
 Budget balances of various Belgian authorities (€ mn.)